iredmail/docs/en_US/howto/store.spamassassin.bayes.in.sql.md

 May 16 10:27:38 ... extra modules loaded after daemonizing/chrooting:
     Mail/SpamAssassin/BayesStore/MySQL.pm, Mail/SpamAssassin/BayesStore/SQL.pm, ...
 ```
-Looks fine.
-Now press `Ctrl-C` to terminate above command.
+Looks fine, now press `Ctrl-C` to terminate above command, and start Amavisd

-Start Amavisd service:
+service again normally:

 ```
 # /etc/init.d/amavisd restart
 ```

-It is required we initialize the database by learning a message.
+It is required to initialize the database by learning a message.
 We use the
 sample spam email shipped in the RPM package provided by CentOS 6:

 ```